Laura Hilly Couch 2022

 Laura has an appellate and trial practice and has appeared in the High Court, Court of Appeal, Supreme Court, Federal Court and various other courts and tribunals.

 Before coming to the Bar, Laura was a Senior Lawyer at the Australian Government Solicitor; an Associate to the Hon Chief Justice Black AC at the Federal Court; and a lawyer in the Commercial Litigation group at Blake Dawson (now Ashurst).
-Laura is also admitted in England and Wales and worked as a solicitor in a boutique London firm, specialising in employment and anti-discrimination litigation.
+Laura is also admitted in England and Wales and worked as a solicitor in a boutique London firm.

 Laura holds a DPhil, MPhil and BCL (with distinction) from the University of Oxford where she studied as a Rhodes Scholar and a Clarendon Scholar.
 She graduated with first class honours, the University Medal in Law and the Supreme Court Judges’ Prize from her undergraduate degree at the Australian National University.

-Laura is a member of the Board of Directors of List G Barristers; the Board of Directors of Canberra Community Law; the Advisory Board of the Centre for Employment and Labour Relations Law (CERL) at the University of Melbourne; the Victorian Bar Pro Bono Committee and she is the Secretary of the Public Law section of the Commercial Bar Association.
+Laura is a member of the Board of Directors of List G Barristers; the Board of Directors of Canberra Community Law; the Advisory Board of the Centre for Employment and Labour Relations Law (CERL) at the University of Melbourne; the Deputy Co-Chair of the Victorian Bar Pro Bono Committee and the Secretary of the Public Law section of the Commercial Bar Association.

 Liability limited by a scheme approved under the Professional Standards Legislation